-Yes, it is hard to get the Citi® Double Cash Card – 18 month BT offer because it requires at least good credit for approval.
-Unless your credit score is 700 or higher and you have a lot of income, it will be difficult for you to get approved for the Citi Double Cash Card.
+Yes, it is hard to get the Citi® Double Cash Card – 18 month BT offer because it requires a credit score of 700 or higher for approval.
+Unless your have at least good credit and a lot of income, it will be difficult for you to get approved for the Citi Double Cash Card.

 In order to get the Citi Double Cash Card, you will have to meet the credit score requirement, have a steady income and be at least 18 years old.
 You’ll also need to have an SSN.